 On the next form, click View Custom Fields.

-When the custom fields are shown, click the Cog icon to the right of the custom field that was just created.
+When the custom fields are shown, click the Ellipses icon to the right of the custom field that was just created.

 Then select the Jira Service Desk Screen for the Great Adventures Customer Service project by clicking in the selection box to the right of each entry.